Inhalt überspringen

 She was fortunate that her school had rehearsed an immediate medical emergency response plan.
 After two teachers performed six minutes of cardiopulmonary resuscitation (CPR), emergency medical technicians (EMTs) arrived with a defibrillator that revived Olivia.
 She survived.
 Recounting the experience, her father says, “Cardiac arrest isn’t rare – survival is.”
 1

-Each year in the United States, over 7,000 children experience an out-of-hospital cardiac arrest (OHCA).2 Their chances of survival are largely dependent on whether bystanders and practitioners act with the same confidence and skill set with which they would treat an adult.3
+Out-of-hospital cardiac arrest (OHCA) cases occur in an estimated 1 to 3 out of every 100,000 children.2 Their chances of survival are largely dependent on whether bystanders and practitioners act with the same confidence and skill set with which they would treat an adult.3

 Only 9% of children survive, and many have poor neurological outcomes.4